esterkimx/episode/README.md

   Quick start:
-    ep ls                     show episodes in the current directory with their indexes ep 7                      play episode #7
+    ep ls                     show episodes in the current directory with their indexes ep                        same as `ep ls`
+    ep 7                      play episode #7
-    ep next                   play next episode (or first) ep -g set viewer vlc      always use VLC as a video player (default is mpv)
+    ep next                   play next episode (or first) ep -g set viewer vlc      use VLC as default video player (by default it's mpv)

   Commands:
         ls                    List all episodes and their idnexes